-This decision determines that an increasing number of generating facilities interconnecting through the transmission grid under the net energy metering tariff, i.e., Rule 21, creates challenges to the ability of the California Independent System Operator to ensure the safety and reliability of the transmission grid.
-To address this concern, the Commission finds that an immediate suspension of the net energy metering exception in Section B.1 of Rule 21 is necessary as there are no viable solutions in the record to address these concerns.
-Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company are directed to submit a Tier 1 Advice Letter within 14 days of the adoption of this decision, revising Rule 21 tariffs to comply with this change.
+This decision determines that an increasing number of large generating facilities interconnecting through the transmission grid under the net energy metering tariff, i.e., Rule 21, creates challenges to the ability of the California Independent System Operator to ensure the safety and reliability of the transmission grid.
+To address this concern, the Commission finds that an immediate revision of the net energy metering exception in Section B.1 of Rule 21 is necessary as there are no viable solutions in the record to address the concern.
+Hence, Section B.1 is revised to limit the exemption of net energy metering generating facilities to those facilities less than or equal to one megawatt of capacity.

+The revision to Section B.1 is not applicable to projects with a Permission to Operate letter or those projects with a materially complete interconnection application, submitted as of May 6, 2022.
+Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company are directed to submit a Tier 1 Advice Letter within 30 days of the adoption of this decision, revising Rule 21 and all related tariffs to comply with this change.